Education & Outreach

 Fork It Over

 Call (919) 968-2788 or email well in advance to schedule your event.
-You pick up the clean, sorted and containerized utensils, and an empty bucket from the Orange County Solid Waste Management office before your event.
+You pick up the clean, sorted and containerized utensils from the Orange County Solid Waste Management office before your event.
 You return the clean boxes with washed and sorted utensils ready for the next event.
 There is no other cost, the loan program is absolutely free.

 Donations of clean stainless steel utensils in good condition are needed and WELCOME!
 Stainless steel standard forks, desert forks, standard knives (not steak knives), teaspoons, and tablespoons only, please-- no plastic handled picnic ware.